 Step Two: It’s self-check time.
-Do you have a mentor/soul sister or business colleague in your life who you can share honestly with and who can help keep you in check professionally?
+Do you have a mentor/soul sister or business colleague in your life who you can share with honestly and who can help keep you in check professionally?
 This should be a person that you trust enough to give detailed information about your business and one that you will respect when they share unfiltered feedback.
 Thankfully, I have several people in my life who I rely on for unedited truths on my pacing, my events, my brand content and more.
 They keep me honest and push me to think bigger which has allowed me to scale VJMedia up in recent years into a 360° multimedia company.
-Advise: Keep these gems close to you and thank them often (flowers and thank you notes are never underrated, send them).
+Advice: Keep these gems close to you and thank them often (flowers and thank you notes are never underrated, send them).

 Important: Know yourself- honor your truth.
 It will save you valuable time.
-The worst thing that I did when I first started VJMedia was thinking that I could do it all at once.
+The worst thing that I did when I first started VJMedia was thinking that I could do it all at alone.
 I piled a mountain of things that I wanted to accomplish on my plate, gave them a deadline and then was really hard on myself when I didn’t quite get there.
 I wasn’t honoring my truth about what I really wanted my brand to be about and what I was truly passionate about creating.
-Call it trial and error if you may, but looking back, I did waste valuable time figuring that hard lesson out.
+Call it trial and error if you must, but looking back, I did waste valuable time figuring that hard lesson out.
 Now, I work very strategically to make sure that the things I write down and the intentions I put to paper are things I truly want to see realized for my business and brand.

 How to attract the brands & businesses you want to work with.
 Click.